robertg24/Avatar-Temperature-Monitor/README.md

 $$

 Where:
-T is the temperature in Kelvin (K).
+- T is the temperature in Kelvin (K).
-R is the resistance of the thermistor in ohms.
+- R is the resistance of the thermistor in ohms.
-A, B, and N are the B-parameters specific to the thermistor.
+- A, B, and N are the B-parameters specific to the thermistor.

+-The temperature is then displayed on the I2C display depending on the color read from Airtable.
+However, before we continue let's talk about how the color gets to Airtable.
+-Camera.py runs on a computer.
+An image is snapped and is processed.
+The processing determines the dominant color between red and green.
+After the script determines which
+-color is dominant it sends that color to Airtable via requests.
+Once the color has been updated main.py on the Pico reads that color.
+In this case, if the color is green
+- then the temperature will read in Celsius and in Fahrenheit if the color is red.
+Meanwhile, the temperature readings and the dominant color are sent to the Adafruit
+- Dashboard every 5 seconds.

 ## Demo

-Include a GIF or screenshot showcasing the project in action.
-Demonstrate the physical outputs, temperature adjustments, and real-time dashboard updates.

 ![Demo](url_to_your_demo_gif_or_screenshot)